Keszthely Synagogue: The congregation

+Synagogue site

 A building and the surrounding land on which the synagogue now stands had been owned by the Pethő family who acquired it by royal donation in 1427.
 In 1739 it was purchased by Christopher Festetics.
 The Pethő House located on Kossuth Lajos Street #22, and through which the synagogue is currently accessed, is the oldest building in Keszthely and is also notable as being the birthplace of composer Károly Goldmark in 1830.
 Károly Goldmark's father was the cantor at the synagogue.